It’s no secret that NBA player salaries are impressive. In fact, they’re among the highest-paid professional athletes on the planet.

 We’re mainly talking about their NBA contract, but we’ll show endorsements some love towards the end.

-The top earners easily clear $40 million per season, but you’re probably aware that the average NBA salary doesn’t even come close to that number.
+The highest-paid NBA players easily clear $40 million per season, but you’re probably aware that the average NBA salary doesn’t even come close to that number.

 According to Basketball Reference, the average NBA salary at the time of writing is $7,455,059.